 Plenty of filmmakers with blogs or online video content are affiliate sellers for Amazon, for example, which allows them to earn up to 10 percent commission when purchases are made based on views of their content.

-You can also join MASV’s affiliate program and earn money for referring customers.
-In fact, MASV’s affiliate program is catered towards video pros.
+You can also join MASV’s affiliate program and earn money by referring customers.
+In fact, MASV’s affiliate program is catered toward video pros.
 You earn income on every GB downloaded from someone you referred.
 That means taking a cut from the transfer of all those big, beautiful high-resolution video files that clock in at hundreds of gigabytes.
 Maybe even a couple of terabytes.

 You also don’t have to create content in order to earn off your affiliate links.
 If you don’t have the time or interest to start a blog or a YouTube channel, that’s okay.
 By recommending MASV within your existing network, you earn passive income as files get downloaded.
 It’s hassle-free so join today!

 There are plenty of other good reasons to join the MASV affiliate program too:

 - Better commissions: You can earn 15 percent commission on earned sales for a full year, and we feature a 90-day cookie window to ensure you never miss out on a sale.